 With respect to India and its account of sacramental medicines, there is a long lost medicine called ‘SOMA’, which is associated with what I have perceived under the influence of Ayahuasca.
 From my speculation this may be the ‘Phalaris Arundinacea’ species which is said to contain the highest traces of DMT in world- found in northern India being brewed with the blue lotus which also is a MAO-inhibitor.

 ***I would like to emphasize that drinking Ayahuasca without a reputable and experienced shaman present is very dangerous and can in some cases lead to a fracturing of one’s aura, leaving you open to possible entity possession/mental and spiritual derangement.
 This has been the way with these type of medicines throughout the globe and unless one has done the adequate work to protect themselves; one should never use it alone.
-Please use this medicine only in a ceremonial context and never use it just on a whim.
+Please use this medicine only in a ceremonial context and never use it just on a whim or better yet, visit Takiwasi in Tarapoto, Peru for a truly traditional and ethical approach to this medicine.

 Binding of the Divine Bodhi Vine